aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Createitem.md

 ### `itemid`: int

 The [Items](../../../Enums%20and%20IDs/Items.md) or [Medal](../../../Enums%20and%20IDs/Medal.md) id.
-This must be a valid [Items](../../../Enums%20and%20IDs/Items.md) or [Medal](../../../Enums%20and%20IDs/Medal.md) id or an exception will be thrown when rendering the [Entity data](../../../TextAsset%20Data/Entity%20data.md).
+This must be a valid [Items](../../../Enums%20and%20IDs/Items.md) or [Medal](../../../Enums%20and%20IDs/Medal.md) id or an exception will be thrown when rendering the [Entity](../../../Entities/Entity.md).

 ### `xposition`: float

-The x position of where to place the [Entity data](../../../TextAsset%20Data/Entity%20data.md).
+The x position of where to place the [Entity](../../../Entities/Entity.md).
 This must be a valid float or an exception will be thrown.
 The default value is the x position of the player.

 ### `xposition`: float

-The y position of where to place the [Entity data](../../../TextAsset%20Data/Entity%20data.md).
+The y position of where to place the [Entity](../../../Entities/Entity.md).
 This must be a valid float or an exception will be thrown.
 The default value is the y position of the player.

 ### `xposition`: float

-The z position of where to place the [Entity data](../../../TextAsset%20Data/Entity%20data.md).
+The z position of where to place the [Entity](../../../Entities/Entity.md).
 This must be a valid float or an exception will be thrown.
 The default value is the z position of the player.

 ### `timer`: int